Kharzette/GrogLibsC/README.md

 - UI Module using [Clay](https://github.com/nicbarker/clay)

 # TODO
-- BSP Maps
+- Better and more focused smaller test programs
 - Integration of a physics library of some sort (Jolt in progress)
+- Static meshes with various collision shapes
 - Better collision / physics on characters
-- Static meshes with various collision shapes
 - Windows

 # Building